WHAT TO DO IN INTERLAKEN – PLACES TO VISIT AND FUN ACTIVITIES

 Personally, it wasn’t my favorite place, but if you are looking for typical small Swiss villages, it is a great place to see.

 Visit St. Beatus Caves

-So, with visiting the caves you can – again – kill several birds with one stone.
+So, by visiting the caves, you can – again – kill several birds with one stone.

 Enjoy Views From Sigriswil

 Sigriswil is a hidden gem, and getting up to Sigriswil (by car) was not always easy as the streets became quite tight on some parts, but it was worth it.
 It is a less busy place, and the Sigriswil Suspension Bridge view was stunning (you can also take a bus to get up there).The bridge does cost money (so bring some cash with you), but the suspension bridge is not as scary as some other bridges in the region.

 The ticket for passing the above mentioned-bridge is about $8, but with that ticket, you also have entry to the most stunning Grabenmühle.
 Grabenmühle is probably the cutest place I have seen in Switzerland and totally unknown amongst tourists.Grabenmühle is just a few meters behind Sigriswil Suspension Bridge, and I do not want to say too much – just go there during the day and feel amazed as you have a cuteness overdose.
 You can also do “gold rinsing” or see alpacas and other animals.
 It is a weird place, but I loved it!

 Check out opening hours here (unfortunately, it is only in German), but on Mondays, it is closed.